Incredible locations for filming in the Russian Arctic: Murmansk, Teriberka, Afrikanda

 to escape from the color starvation during the gray and dark winter-time, citizens paint their panel houses with bright colors.
 On the street, you can find painted stones and benches.
 Filming in Murmansk at winter time is challenging but possible.

 Despite the low temperatures, the Murmansk port continues to operate.
 Barents sea does not freeze due to the warm North Atlantic Current.
-Murmansk port is not only the largest trading and fishing northern port of Russia: it also houses Russian Atomflot, the nuclear-powered icebreaker
+The port of Murmansk is not only the largest trading and fishing northern port of Russia: it also houses Russian Atomflot, the nuclear-powered icebreaker fleet.

 In the port, our Murmansk fixers can help you in filming ‘Lenin’ – a nuclear icebreaker, the world’s first surface vessel with a nuclear power plant.
 The icebreaker was built in the Soviet Union to serve the Northern sea route and became a symbol of the Soviet conquest of the Arctic.
 It is now open to visitors in the form of a museum ship.

 The main natural feature of Murmansk, in addition to the Northern lights, is probably the year-round ice-free Kola Bay.
 The Kola Bay bridge, one of the longest automobile bridges in Russia, crosses the Bay.
-The bridge has also become a symbol of the city, it is even printed on post stamps, and can be perfect for filming purposes.
+The bridge is a symbol of the city.
+It is even printed on post stamps, and can be perfect for filming purposes.
 From the bridge, you can see the city and the Kola Bay perfectly.
-In the polar winter, the bridge is brightly illuminated and thus turns to be an integral part of the city’s landscape.
+In the polar winter, the bridge has brigh illumination and thus turns to be an integral part of the city’s landscape.

 In Soviet times, several military settlements were located around Murmansk.
 Now they are abandoned or half-abandoned and very attractive for filming.
 The same happened with the workers’ settlements that once appeared next to factories, for instance, Afrikanda-1.
-After the departure of the military from Afrikanda-1, it gradually began to fall into disrepair and now is semi-abandoned: only two apartment buildings remain residential.
+When the the military forces left from Afrikanda-1, it gradually began to fall into disrepair and now is semi-abandoned: only two apartment buildings remain residential.
 Like visions of the past, abandoned houses, tanks that have fallen out of use, abandoned rusty ships and military aircraft lie in the woods and on the shore of the Kole Bay and frighten passers-by with their mysterious appearance.
-Our fixers in Murmansk can organize a safe and legal filmingin the area.
+Our fixers in Murmansk can organize a safe and legal filming in the area.

 Other key locations for filming in Murmansk and in the region:

-For getting all the required filming permits – send us a description of your filming and contact us here.
+If you plan visiting Murmansk or the Russian Arctic region for filming – send us a description of your filming and contact us here.
+We will help you in getting all the required permits.